-Pursuant to 45 CSR 2, Section 8.4.a and 8.4.a.1, Mitchell Plant previously petitioned the Office of Air Quality (OAQ) Chief for alternative testing, monitoring, and reporting requirements for the auxiliary boiler and associated stack.
+Pursuant to 45 CSR 2, Section 8.4.a and 8.4.a.1, Amos Plant previously petitioned the Office of Air Quality (OAQ) Chief for alternative testing, monitoring, and reporting requirements for the auxiliary boilers and associated stacks.

-a.
-Particulate Mass Emissions - As an alternative to the testing and exception reporting requirements for particulate mass emissions from the auxiliary boiler, the following was previously proposed and approved.
-Based on an average heat content of approximately 139,877 Btu/gallon (calendar year 2000 data) and an AP-42 based particulate mass emissions emission factor of 2 lbs/thousand gallons, the calculated particulate mass emissions of the auxiliary boiler are 0.01 lb/mmBTU.
+- Particulate Mass Emissions As an alternative to the testing and exception reporting requirements for particulate mass emissions from the auxiliary boiler, the following was previously proposed and approved.
+Based on an average heat content of approximately 139,491 Btu/gallon (calendar year 2000 data for Aux.
+1) and 139,748 Btu/gallon (calendar year 2000 data for Aux.
+3) and an AP-42 based particulate mass emissions emission factor of 2 lbs/thousand gallons, the calculated particulate mass emissions of the auxiliary boilers are 0.01 lb/mmBtu.
 As such, the fuel analysis records maintained under the fuel quality analysis and recordkeeping section of this plan provide sufficient evidence of compliance with the particulate mass emission limit.
 For the purpose of meeting exception reporting requirements, any fuel oil analysis indicating a heat content of less than 25,000 Btu per gallon will be reported to the OAQ to fulfill the requirement for a periodic exception report under subdivision 8.3.b. or 45 CSR 2 - 45 CSR 2A, §7.2.a.
-A heat content of 25,000 Btu/gal and a particulate emissions factor of 2 lbs/thousand gallons would result in a calculated particulate mass emissions of approximately 90% of the applicable 45 CSR 2 standard.

-b.
-Opacity - As an alternative to the exception reporting requirements for opacity emissions from the auxiliary boiler, the following was previously proposed and approved.
+A heat content of 25,000 Btu/gal and a particulate emissions factor of 2 lbs/thousand gallons would result in calculated particulate mass emissions of approximately 90% of the applicable 45 CSR 2 standard. - b.
+Opacity As an alternative to the exception reporting requirements for opacity emissions from the auxiliary boilers, the following was previously proposed and approved.
 We will maintain a copy of each properly conducted (correct weather/lighting conditions, etc.) Method 9 evaluation performed.
 Any properly conducted Method 9 test which indicates an exceedance shall be submitted to the OAQ on a quarterly basis (within 30 days of the end of the quarter) along with an accompanying description of the excursion cause, any corrective action taken, and the beginning and ending times for the excursion.